Jerzy Sapieyevski

 What a breath of fresh air!
 He is terrific with an interesting style (+ remarkable ability at the piano!)."

-music's impact on wellbeing:
+underscoring music's impact on the brain: